 Have you ever wondered whether you should throw away your intermittent catheters after you use them once?
 If so, you’re not the only one.

-We sometimes hear from people who have been told that it’s safe or economical to reuse their intermittent catheters.
+At 180 Medical, we sometimes hear from customers who have been told that it’s safe or economical to reuse their intermittent catheters.
+Some people think it’s a way to reduce their plastic use.
 However, there’s a very good reason why you may not want to risk washing and reusing your catheters!

 UTIs (urinary tract infections) are a fairly common but painful ailment that affects many people.
-You may have even experienced one already.
+Odds are, you may have experienced one already at some point.

 Multiple tests in professional research settings indicate a risk of infection when reusing catheters.
 Even if researchers cleaned the catheters, the risk remained.

-In one laboratory test using PVC urethral catheters, it was found that a full antibacterial washing method still failed to sanitize 67% of the catheters.
+One laboratory test using PVC urethral catheters found that a full antibacterial washing method still failed to sanitize 67% of the catheters.

-No matter what your method of cleaning a catheter may be, pathogens and organisms, including E. coli, get left behind, which can cause infections and illness.
+No matter what your method of cleaning a catheter may be, pathogens and organisms, including E. coli, get left behind, which can end up causing urinary tract infections and illness.

 Urinary Tract Infections From Reusing Catheters